The Living City Initiative is a scheme of property tax incentives designed to regenerate both historic buildings and other buildings in Limerick.

 A team has been established by Limerick City and County Council to manage the roll out of the Living City Initiative to regenerate a core part of the city centre.

-The team, based in the Limerick City and County Council Urban and Village Renewal Department in Patrick Street, will manage this revised initiative which offers income tax deductions to people carrying out refurbishment of homes, rental properties, commercial and retail spaces in special regeneration areas of historic Limerick.
+The team, based in the Limerick City and County Council Urban and Rural Community Development Department, Merchants Quay, will manage this revised initiative which offers income tax deductions to people carrying out refurbishment of homes, rental properties, commercial and retail spaces in special regeneration areas of historic Limerick.

 Revised Living City Initiative - Tax Incentive